Discord-Robots/Discordjs-v14-Template/README.md

     - If this is not done, `reload` command will not function correctly.
   - Insert your mongoose connection string as `Connect`, Get your free connection string [Here](https://www.mongodb.com/)
     - If you don't know how to get this string, there are videos on this like [this one](https://tinyurl.com/mongo-setup)
-  - The `WebhookURL` will setup your anti-crash.
+  - The `WebhookURL` will setup your anti-crash system.
 You can create this in `Discord Settings > Integrations > Webhooks`
     - Be careful!
 This link will have very sensitve data!
-You only need the string after `https://discord.com/api/webhooks/${AppID}/`.
-    - Paste the long string into `WebhookURL`.
-This is called your Webhook Token.
+    - Paste the long link into `WebhookURL`.
 DO NOT SHARE IT!!!

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!
   - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!